-What is the The STI Target Oppo rtunities are set out below: target and maximum STI Target STI opportunity Max STI opportunity (cash) opportunity?
-MD 75% of total fixed remuneration (including base salary, car allowance and superannuation) 90% of total fixed remuneration CFO 60% of total fixed remuneration (inc. base salary, car allowance and superannuation) 72% of total fixed remuneration Other executive KMP Between 10% and 60% of fixed remuneration (inc. base salary and superannuation) 60% of total fixed remuneration for EGM Building Products 50% of total fixed remuneration for EGM Property significant items, excluding equity accounted profit from t and all the other financial and non-financial KPIs are met base salary for an employee increases as that employee e of the business as a whole. e gains greater responsibility and has greater capacity to Outperformance agai over the LTI plan's perfo nst the STI target above the maximum STI opportunity is rmance period. s recognised by the grant of performance rights to vest How are STI performance measures nning of the year the Remuneration and Nomination a view to directly aligning the individuals' annual on Committee sets KPIs for the MD and CFO for incentive opportunity to execution of the Group's determined?
+- \ For the MD, CEO and CFO maximum STI is met when the Group NPAT measure (before significant items, excluding equity accounted profit from associates (Soul Patts) and property revaluation gains) is at 110% of the profit target and all the other financial and non-financial KPIs are met. - \\ STI as a proportion of base salary for an employee increases as that employee gains greater responsibility and has greater capacity to influence the performance of the business as a whole. - \\\ Outperformance against the STI target above the maximum STI opportunity is recognised by the grant of performance rights to vest over the LTI plan's performance period.

+How are STI performance measures determined?

+Each year at the beginning of the year the Remuneration and Nomination Committee sets KPIs for the MD, CEO and CFO for the financial year, with a view to directly aligning the individuals' annual incentive opportunity to execution of the Group's business strategy.

 The MD determines the KPIs which are aligned to the delivery of the strategy and performance of the business for other executive KMP.

-STI profit targets are determined on an annual basis at the beginning of the financial year after consideration of many complex factors including: the market outlook having regard to cyclical nature of building and construction industry; housing trends; energy supply; existing and new market competition; new and alternative products; interest rates; and cap rate changes.
+STI profit targets are determined on an annual basis at the beginning of the financial year after consideration of many complex factors including:

+- the market outlook having regard to cyclical nature of building and construction industry;

+- housing trends;

+- energy supply;

+- existing and new market competition;

+- new and alternative products;

+- interest rates; and

+- cap rate changes.

 Payments under the STI are determined by performance against KPIs set at the beginning of the financial year.

 STI performance measures and weightings vary by executive depending on individual accountabilities.
+The metrics and their rationale for selection are as follows:

+Why are the STI measures adopted considered appropriate?

+Financial measures (MD, CEO and CFO: 75%)

+Group NPAT (before significant items excluding equity accounted profit from associates (Soul Patts) and property revaluation gains/losses)- 37.5%

-The metrics and their rationale for selection are as follows: Why are the STI Financial measures (MD and CFO: 75%) measures Group NPAT (before Focus attention on results and performance for s segments for which they have direct responsibility. adopted considered appropriate? significant items excluding equity accounted profit from associates (WHSP) and property revaluation gains)- 37.5% Property profit will include net property trust inco and Brickworks land sales (less Brickworks prop me, trust development profit, the sale of trust assets erty admin and other costs).
-It will not include Cash generation - 37.5% Managing cash to ensure cash and working cap the business. ital is available whenever and wherever required by Non-financial measures - (MD and CFO: 25%) Quality of earnings - 12.5% This measure considers the quality of earnings r windfall gains. esult including goodwill and asset impairment and Safety and Health - 6.25% This measure incentivises executives to demons safety and taking a sustainable approach to ope trate leadership in enhancing workplace health and rations through process innovation.
-People - 6.25% reward executives for superior performance and d gender diversity, which are critical to the success
+Focus attention on results and performance for segments for which they have direct responsibility.
+Property profit will include net property trust income, trust development profit, the sale of trust assets and Brickworks land sales (less Brickworks property admin and other costs).
+It will not include property revaluations arising from cap rate compression or expansion outside the control of management.

+Cash generation - 37.5%

+Managing cash to ensure cash and working capital is available whenever and wherever required by the business.

+development, retention, succession planning and gender diversity, which are critical to the success

+Non-financial measures - (MD, CEO and CFO: 25%)

-What is the financial and non-financial component of the STI Award for the MD and CFO and how is it applied?
+Quality of earnings - 12.5% This measure considers the quality of earnings result including goodwill and asset impairment and windfall gains.
+Safety and Health - 6.25% This measure incentivises executives to demonstrate leadership in enhancing workplace health and safety and taking a sustainable approach to operations through process innovation.
+People - 6.25% The success of Brickworks depends on the people that work for the Company.
+This measure will only reward executives for superior performance and demonstration of effective leadership, talent financial and non-financial component of the STI Award for the MD, CEO and CFO and how is it applied?

+What is the

-Percentage of financial component of STI Award payable for the MD and CFO
+Percentage of financial component of STI Award payable for the MD, CEO and CFO of the business and underpin financial performance.